Hunter-lixin/structure-algorithm/README.md

-# java-algorithm-structure
+# structure-algorithm
-record learn about java
+record learn about java, structure, algorithm and so on.